The Bench Project

 High Hill, Texas

 *In 2000, the population of the town was 116.
 To put things into a bit of perspective.

-Posted on February 12, 2018, in Photography and tagged 365 photo project, black and white photography, church, High Hill, High Hill Texas, learning to see, melinda green harvey, monochrome, Nativity of the Blessed Virgin Mary Catholic Church, one day one image, photo a day, photography, postaday, texas, thoughtful seeing, travel, travel photography.
+Posted on February 12, 2018, in Photography and tagged 365 photo project, black and white photography, church, High Hill, High Hill Texas, learning to see, melinda green harvey, monochrome, Nativity of the Blessed Virgin Mary Catholic Church, one day one image, painted churches, photo a day, photography, postaday, texas, thoughtful seeing, travel, travel photography.
 Bookmark the permalink.
 6 Comments.